rueedlinger/kafka-connect-image/README.md

 ## Configuration
-All environment variables with the prefix `CONNECT_`are used to configure Apache Kafka Connect.
+All environment variables with the prefix `CONNECT_` are used to configure Apache Kafka Connect.
-For example `CONNECT_BOOTSTRAP_SERVERS=foo` is mapped to Connect configuration `bootstrap.servers=foo`.
+For example `CONNECT_BOOTSTRAP_SERVERS=foo` is mapped to the Connect configuration `bootstrap.servers=foo`.

 > **Note:** The setup and configuration is inspired by the Confluent Apache Kafka Connect Docker image.